tpelcm/ansible-magweg/roles/internal/backup/README.md

     {{ backup_archives }}/{{ inventory_hostname }}/{{ role }}_{{ schedule }}/{{ date-time }}/{{ role }}_{{ schedule }}.tar

+For each supported role default settings are configured for example

+    backup_roles:
+      jira:
+        stop_start_service: jira
+        keep: { daily: 3, weekly: 1, monthly: 0, manual: 1 }

+If you don't want to stop and start services or containers override default settings using `no` as follows

+    backup_roles:
+      jira:
+        stop_start_service: no

 ## Restore

 To support restore a `backup_restore` fact should be configured for example as follows